 Annual Pearl Harbor Day On Oahu

-80TH ANNIVERSARY – 2021
+81ST ANNIVERSARY – 2022

-80TH ANNIVERSARY
+81ST ANNIVERSARY

-The events at Pearl Harbor include; wreath-laying, military band music, rifle salutes, various aircraft fly-overs, the ringing of ship bells, the national anthem and moments of silence.
+The events at Pearl Harbor include; wreath-laying, military band music, rifle salutes, various aircraft fly-overs, the ringing of ship bells, the national anthem, and moments of silence.

 Only a few who were there that day can still attend the Pearl Harbor Remembrance Day ceremonies.

 The dayʻs events for the general public end with a wonderful parade down King Kalakaua Blvd. in Waikiki.
-Each service branch is represented, with light-filled balloons, music, veterans and more.
+Each service branch is represented with light-filled balloons, music, veterans, and more.

-Marching bands from across the United States and dancers liven things up while Harleys, vintage cars and veteran-led car clubs show off their rides.
+Marching bands from across the United States and dancers liven things up while Harleys, vintage cars, and veteran-led car clubs show off their rides.

 Sit along the streets and experience the festivities of national pride while waving flags and cheering the participating groups, including our young leaders like the Girl Scouts, military cadets, and school groups.